'Westworld' Season 4, Episode 6 Recap: 'Fidelity'

 When we last saw Bernard and C/Frankie, they had just pulled a dilapidated-looking Maeve out of the desert.
 In episode 6, Bernard and C pay a visit to the '20s theme park to revive her.
 (It's abandoned, far from the lively place Maeve and Caleb occupied two decades ago.)
 Bernard starts to poke around the park for "supplies" to get Maeve up and running again, and C, who hasn't yet caught on to his identity as a host, becomes suspicious.

 Bernard says Maeve's time in the ground corrupted her control unit.
 He pries another one out of a random host's head.
 Bernard reveals to C that Chalores needed to understand human minds, so she collected data from people who visited the park.
 But instead of using cowboy hats like Delos did, she used… scanners hidden behind mirrors?
 That's what it looks like to me, at least.
-Bernard says mirrors worked because they played off of the most base human impulse, vanity.
+Bernard says mirrors worked because they played off the basest human impulse: vanity.

 Bernard opens up a mirror and tells C to take a look, and a machine scans her.
 He takes something that looks like a chip from the machine and sticks it in a device he's holding.
-C asks what he's up to, and he says what he grabbed will help them speed up Maeve's data transfer.
-(Hm, seems a little suspicious).
-For the actual transfer, a cord connects Maeve's control unit (aka her mind) and the random host's control unit.
-Anticipating the return of C's friends, Bernard hides Maeve's control unit inside of a piano.
+C asks what he's up to, and he says what he grabbed will help speed up Maeve's data transfer.
+(Hmm, seems a little suspicious.)
+For the actual transfer, a cord connects Maeve's control unit and the random host's control unit.
+Anticipating the return of C's friends, Bernard hides Maeve's control unit inside a piano.

 Earlier, during Chalores' tense talk with Caleb, she tells him that she sent a "visitor" Frankie's way.
 My mind immediately went to the two goons Bernard took out at the diner a few episodes back.
 But as the episode continues, it becomes clear she has something else in the works.

-When C's allies return, they tell C that they suspect a spy is in the organization.
+When C's allies return, they tell C that they suspect a spy is among them.
 Without warning, C suddenly shoots Bernard, identifying him as the "mole."
-She says "the park was designed to collect data from guests," and Bernard is trying to copy all of them.
+She says, "the park was designed to collect data from guests," and Bernard is trying to copy all of them.
 Stubbs is perplexed.
 The only thing Bernard says in his defense is "it's complicated."
 What could he have up his sleeve?

 A little while later, a restrained Bernard tells C that one of her friends isn't who they claim to be.
 "Your team went into the heart of Hale's city, but one of them didn't come back," he says.
 Bernard's prophetic abilities aren't able to reveal who the imposter is.